Spit Syndicate: Biography

 The group was founded in Sydney's Inner West by rappers Nick Lupi and Jimmy Nice.
 Nick Lupi attended Fort Street High School whilst Jimmy Nice attended Leichhardt High School.

-In 2006, Spit Syndicate's released their debut mixtape called The Future's Bright, which was followed by an appearance on MTV Australia's The Lair in July 2007, alongside other musical acts such as Sparta and The Hot Lies.
+In 2006, Spit Syndicate released their debut mixtape The Future's Bright, which was followed by an appearance on MTV Australia's The Lair in July 2007, alongside other musical acts such as Sparta and The Hot Lies.

 In February 2008 the duo signed with Obese Records, when Nice was 21 years of age and Lupi 19, and released their debut album Towards the Light in July 2008.

 In a November 2008 interview, Nick Lupi said "We actually signed on the dotted line in February of this year, but we started talking to them in about November of last year.
 We were both overseas during the summer and we had this album ready and we were gonna put it out when we got back, it was just a matter of who we did it with."
 In 2013, Nice reflected on their experience of releasing a debut album: "We were so young when we started, we were just little sponges ...
 We just wanted to know what it was all about, we wanted to be around it, we wanted to be at every gig, we wanted to record at every chance that we got".

 The album was nominated for ARIA Award for Best Urban Album at the ARIA Music Awards of 2008.

 In May 2010, they released their second studio album, Exile.
 In the official press release, the duo said the album was "inspired by the clarity of mind borne out of travel, the feeling of suffocation by one's everyday surroundings and the displacement sometimes required to get right".
 Exiles lead single was called "Starry-Eyed" and received prominent airplay on Australia's triple j radio station.
 Exile debut at number 81 on the ARIA Charts 510 sales.